JamesHMcKay/jamesmckay-personal-a7bb4/index.md

     subtitle: Highlighted work
     grid_items:
       - content: >
-          The RiverGuide is contains the only single source for all river flow and rainfall data in New Zealand, with over 1000 live gauges.
+          The RiverGuide contains the only single source for all river flow and rainfall data in New Zealand, with over 1000 live gauges.
 It also features recreational guides with interactive features for editing content and logging activities.
         image: images/RiverWikiLogo.png